brianduff/rickroll/README.md

 # Rickroll

-This is an experiment using Lit, mainly for learning purposes.
+This is an experiment using Lit 2.0, mainly for learning purposes.

 Start the server:
 ```